Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 Impaired Renal Function

 Monitor renal function periodically in patients treated with Tekturna HCT.
-Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin system and by diuretics.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or non-steroidal anti-inflammatory (NSAID) therapy may be at particular risk of developing acute renal failure on Tekturna HCT [see Contraindications (4), Warnings and Precautions (5.2), Clinical Studies (14.4)].
+Changes in renal function, including acute renal failure, can be caused by drugs that affect the RAAS and by diuretics.
+Patients whose renal function may depend in part on the activity of the RAAS (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or nonsteroidal anti- inflammatory drug (NSAID), including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors), therapy may be at particular risk of developing acute renal failure on Tekturna HCT [see Warnings and Precautions (5.2), Drug Interactions (7), and Clinical Studies (14.4)].
 Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function on Tekturna HCT.

 Systemic Lupus Erythematosus